 Alicia Ping (R)

 On January 5th, 2011, Alicia D. Ping was sworn in as Washtenaw County Commissioner for District 3.
 Commissioner Ping joins the Board of Commissioners as an experienced public servant.
+She has been elected by her peers to serve as Vice Chair each year since taking office.
 Ping previously served as a six-term Saline City Council member and as Mayor Pro-Tem of Saline.
 Prior to her swearing in, Commissioner Ping was instrumental in forming the Saline Youth Council, which serves as a conduit between local youth and local government.
 She had also served on the Saline Area Fire Board, the Historic District Study Committee, the Zoning Board of Appeals, the Bixby Trust Committee and various other community boards.

 Commissioner Ping served on the Legislative Affairs Committee for the Michigan Municipal League and the Transportation, Infrastructure, and Environmental Affairs committee.
 Commissioner Ping was elected for a two-year term, to the National League of Cities Board of Directors in December of 2001.
 Commissioner Ping has also served as Vice President of Asian Pacific American Municipal Officials.